tugrulz/tugrulz.github.io/index.md

 Before coming to EPFL, I was an undergraduate student in the Department of Computer Engineering at Bilkent University, where I had to chance to work in CicekLab with Prof. Ercüment Çiçek to help building Database of Reconstructed Metabolic Networks (DORMAN).
 I also spent a summer in Intelligent User Interfaces lab, worked with Prof. Metin Sezgin on the iMotion project.

-I'm also the - now deanonimized - author of popular blog https://azimliyazar.blogspot.com My DMs are always open!
-If you are a student looking for professional advice, feel free to email me: tugrulcanelmas@gmail.com
+I'm also the - now deanonimized - author of popular blog (https://azimliyazar.blogspot.com)

+My DMs are always open!
+If you are a student looking for professional advice, feel free to email me: tugrulcanelmas at gmail.com

 ## News